64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Debut: Persona 5 [PS3, PS4], 2016

 Joker is the protagonist and Player Character of Persona 5, the third playable character from Sega, and the first from its subsidiary Atlus.
-He was the first fighter revealed for the DLC Fighters Pack, hacking into the December 6, 2018 Game Awards to announce his presence.
+He was the first fighter revealed for the Fighters Pass, hacking into the December 6, 2018 Game Awards to announce his presence.

 - Anti-Hero: While Joker and his fellow Phantom Thieves are technically criminals, their thefts are carried out to bring those that the law can't (or won't) touch to justice.
 He also personally steals an invitation to Smash without requesting the aid of his friends, with them noting that he'll be dealing with the "best of the best" on his own as a result.